• Skip to primary navigation

 The Rules of Design for Energy

-In the 1700’s the rules of design changed and with that change we started to lose the ability to design for Energy.
+In the 1700’s the rules of design changed as rationalism totally wa s replaced by empiricism, and with that change, we started to lose the ability to design for Energy.
 You have heard the saying “Beauty is in the eye of the beholder.”
-This was a saying to support the philosophy of David Hume who believed that “Beauty in things exists merely in the mind which contemplates them.”
+This was a maxim to support the philosophy of the empiricist David Hume who believed that “Beauty in things exists merely in the mind which contemplates them.”
+This meant that everyone could decide what beauty is.
 This meant that there were no rules.

-The ancients Greek philosopher, Plato believed just the opposite, that is that good design had rules and could not be made up by man.
+The ancients Greek rationalist philosopher, Plato believed just the opposite, that is that good design had rules and could not be made up by man.
 Those rules were based on the geometry found in nature.
-(We will examine his philosophy more fully in Lesson IX, Towards a Philosophy of Decorating, Part A.)
+(We will examine his philosophy more fully in, Towards a Philosophy of Decorating, Lesson IX, Part A

 The good news is that even though there are rules, there are an infinite amount of ways to express them.
-We just have to be careful not to step outside of the boundaries set by these laws.
+We just have to be careful not to step outside of the boundaries.
 By limiting ourselves to a set of decorating rules, we open up the power of energetic creating.
 The epigram attributed to Pythagoras that the “limit gives form to the limitless” sums it up.
 Allow yourself to be limited by the rules and you will be rewarded by the power of Energy.

 The golden proportion is the most used geometric blueprint found in nature.
 Its infinite permutations of patterns is a good decorating tool but it is difficult to employ.
 At some later date I will explore those possibilities but for now I want to introduce a simpler scaffolding which is considered the highest pattern of sacred geometry.
 In your environments, I want you to get your eye to move in a circular path.